chrissix666/Jellyfin-VideoOSD-CustomPlaybackSpeeds-Menu/README.md

-# Jellyfin VideoOSD Custom Playback Speeds
+# Jellyfin VideoOSD Custom Playback Speed

 !!BEFORE USE, CONFIG THE SPEEDS IN THE .js TO YOUR OWN NEEDS ON TOP FIRST!!<br>
 Screenshot & provided in the Script are only examples.